Child Custody and Visitation Lawyers in Baton Rouge, Louisiana

 Sometimes the parents agree to an arrangement; sometimes the court determines one for them.
 In the past, courts routinely gave mothers physical custody and gave fathers visitation rights.
 Today, more and more, the courts have begun to allow children to share time with both parents, and, in many cases to reside with the father.
 When child custody decisions are left to the courts, the judge will decide who will have physical custody based on which parent can best provide for the physical, emotional, and psychological well-being of the children.

-In general, the courts favor joint ongoing child-rearing responsibilities with the children.
-The sharing of physical custody can take on a variety of plans or schedules, depending upon the needs of the children and/or parents.
-Every family is unique and the arrangement that will work best for your family will depend on where you reside, your activities, and your desires.
 The advice and assistance of a family law attorney can help parents to establish child custody and visitation agreements that focus on the interests of the children.
-Miller, Hampton & Hilgendorf are child custody lawyers in Baton Rouge, Louisiana who work with families to help them find a child custody arrangement that is in the best interests of the children and will work for their families.
+Miller & Hilgendorf are child custody lawyers in Baton Rouge, Louisiana who work with families to help them find a child custody arrangement that is in the best interests of the children and will work for their families.

-If you are currently in a situation where you are have children outside of marriage, or are going through a divorce with children involved, then give Miller, Hampton & Hilgendorf a call and get advice from a child custody attorney with over 25 years of experience.
+If you are currently in a situation where you are have children outside of marriage, or are going through a divorce with children involved, then give Miller & Hilgendorf a call and get advice from a child custody attorney with over 25 years of experience.
 Our reputation for success will help put you at ease and keep your life moving forward.
 “When you need answers, we are here to help.”